HF-4005

 Minnesota H.F.
 No. 4005 — A bill for an act relating to biometric data; requiring consent for collection; prohibiting sale; requiring deletion; imposing civil penalties; proposing coding for new law in Minnesota Statutes, chapter 325M

-Establishes biometric data consent and safeguard requirements for any person collecting biometric data in Minnesota.
-Requires prior consent before collecting biometric data, restricts sale and disclosure of biometric data with narrow exceptions (consent for identification in disappearance/death, completion of requested financial transactions, law or warrant), imposes reasonable care security standards, and mandates deletion within one year of purpose expiration.
+Proposes a new Minnesota biometric data protection statute modeled loosely on Illinois BIPA.
+Requires any person to obtain consent before collecting biometric data — defined to include face, iris, retina, fingerprint, voiceprint, hand geometry, and face geometry images, descriptions, or recordings usable for identification.
+Prohibits sale, lease, or disclosure of biometric data except in narrow circumstances (individual consent for identification upon disappearance or death, individual-authorized financial transactions, law enforcement warrants, or federal/state law requirements).
+Requires reasonable-care security and mandatory deletion within one year of purpose expiration.
 Enforced exclusively by the attorney general with civil penalties up to $25,000 per violation.
-Exempts voiceprint data retained by financial institutions or their affiliates as defined under 15 U.S.C. § 6809.
+Exempts voiceprint data retained by financial institutions as defined under 15 U.S.C. § 6809.

 Summary

-Establishes biometric data consent and safeguard requirements for any person collecting biometric data in Minnesota.
-Requires prior consent before collecting biometric data, restricts sale and disclosure of biometric data with narrow exceptions (consent for identification in disappearance/death, completion of requested financial transactions, law or warrant), imposes reasonable care security standards, and mandates deletion within one year of purpose expiration.
+Proposes a new Minnesota biometric data protection statute modeled loosely on Illinois BIPA.
+Requires any person to obtain consent before collecting biometric data — defined to include face, iris, retina, fingerprint, voiceprint, hand geometry, and face geometry images, descriptions, or recordings usable for identification.
+Prohibits sale, lease, or disclosure of biometric data except in narrow circumstances (individual consent for identification upon disappearance or death, individual-authorized financial transactions, law enforcement warrants, or federal/state law requirements).
+Requires reasonable-care security and mandatory deletion within one year of purpose expiration.
 Enforced exclusively by the attorney general with civil penalties up to $25,000 per violation.
-Exempts voiceprint data retained by financial institutions or their affiliates as defined under 15 U.S.C. § 6809.
+Exempts voiceprint data retained by financial institutions as defined under 15 U.S.C. § 6809.

 Enforcement & Penalties